 Cornell University, Ithaca, NY, 1989-1993.
 BS Biology.
 Pre-med, extensive chemistry coursework.

-During her first 25 years, Miranda had a number of experiences with Western as well as "alternative" medicine.
-After finishing at Cornell University as a pre-med student, she chose the "alternative" path.
+After finishing at Cornell University as a biology (environmental health and pre-med student), she eventually chose the "alternative" path.
 In 2003, she graduated from the Northwest Institute of Acupuncture and East Asian/Oriental Medicine (NIAOM).
-Miranda continued her education in the alternative health field and in 2012 became certified in Nutrition Response Testing(SM).
-She is passionate about wanting people to get well and feels that alternative medicine is the best and safest way to do that.
+Miranda continued her education and in 2012 became certified in Nutrition Response Testing(SM).
+She is passionate about wanting people to get well and feels that alternative medicine is the best way to do that.
 She offers patients a special mix of acupuncture, East Asian herbs, Western nutrition, and Nutrition Response Testing, along with her enthusiasm and genuine care for all her patients.

 My Story - more About Miranda

-After 14 years in practice, Miranda enjoys treating complex cases and has rarely seen a headache/migraine, a cough, a leg - back - shoulder - hip pain that she could not help.
-With many years of study, she learned how to help her own problems which dated back to childhood, thus making her a better practitioner.
+After 20 years in practice, Miranda enjoys treating complex cases and has rarely seen a headache/migraine, a cough, a leg - back - shoulder - hip pain that she could not help.
+With many years of study, she learned how to help her own problems which dated back to childhood, thus making her a compassionate practitioner.

 Miranda's parents immigrated from Germany in 1949 and 1951 and raised six children in Rochester, NY.
 In addition to her mother's natural common sense, the main care she received was from an orthodontist, dentists who loaded her teeth with mercury amalgams (disaster resulting in mood problems and needing nutritional detox for years!), an MD who said she would outgrow her pre-teen knee pain, (Growing did not help.
 It took to age 42 to heal: tai qi, structural integration, and finally nutrition to completed the job), and an MD who said he could not help shin splints or chronic bronchitis, but that she should quit skiing (she didn't, but found acupuncture and nutrition to handle this).

 Miranda loved clipping her dog's nails, supplementing her guinea pig with ascorbic acid until it died of scurvy anyway, and wondering why her rescued albino lab rat developed tumors and died on the same day as her guinea pig.
 Until she worked in a small animal clinic, on a dairy farm, several saddle horse and standardbred racehorse farms, and became disillusioned by the treatment the animals received, she wanted to be a veterinarian.
-She occasionally volunteers at a local goat farm.
+Volunteering at https://www.stjohncreamery.com/ is one activity she finds fun and educational.
+Farmers have to know medicine.

 Miranda graduated from Penfield public schools and Cornell University in Biology (Go Cornell Cycling!), determined to use her pre-med training to help humans determine better lives for themselves.
 After graduating from Cornell she was so tired, at times unable to stay awake for more than an hour at a time, that she postponed graduate studies or medical school for five years.
 A new MD prescribed an antidepressant.
 She stuck with it for a year, but finally listened to her brother when the side effects became intolerable.
 He had been recommending alternative medicine all along -- homeopathy in this case.
 "Surprise:" it worked.
 I got off the drug with the help of homeopathy and started to feel more normal."